 In March 2016, DDM was granted loans totaling EUR 4M with maturities within twelve months, in addition to EUR 2M of loans already held.
-EUR 2M of these loans were repaid during the third quarter of 2016.
+EUR 2M of these loans were repaid during the third quarter of 2016, and EUR 2M was repaid during the first quarter of 2017.
+The outstanding EUR 2M loan has a maturity date of 1 October 2019.